-Over the next 10 years, Auckland Council has a vision to transform the waterfront into an attractive, people friendly environment.
-Auckland Transport will be delivering the first part of this vision from 2018 to 2021.
+Auckland Council has a vision to transform the waterfront into an attractive, people friendly environment.
+From 2018 to mid-2021, Auckland Transport will deliver the first phase of this 10-year vision.

 Mai i te moana ki te whenua, mai i te whenua ki te moana

 From the sea to land, from the land to the sea (the endless unbroken continuum)

 Auckland to Tāmaki (authentic and beautiful)

 - View the latest notification on progress of works

 - Find out more about each project

 - View Quay Street roadworks updates and alternative travel routes.